rhomobile/rhomobile-docs/docs/en/edge/guide/newORM_ruby.md

       #add model specific code here
     end

-There are several features you can enable or disable in the model, below is a complete list:
+Several features can be enabled or disabled in the model.
+Below is a complete list:

     :::ruby
     class SomeModel